Whenever anybody asks me for advice about an upcoming visit to Saigon I always start with the same tip: be careful which taxi you choose to get in.

 There is a direct correlation between how touristy something is, and how many copycat taxis are circling around it.
 Therefore:

-Never take a taxi from directly outside a big tourist attraction like Ben Thanh market or the War Remnants Museum, because there is a high likelihood that it is fake.
+Never take a taxi from directly outside a big tourist attraction like Ben Thanh market or the War Remnants Museum, because it will almost certainly be fake.
 Always walk a little further down the street to find a better company.

 If the driver is persistently yelling at you or trying to get your attention, then, again, it is likely to be a rip-off taxi.
 The good companies do not hassle tourists to use their taxi.